It is also present in an individual without any kind of deformity in the auditory nerve, middle, external or inner ear.

-Tinnitus is classified into two type, Objective and Subjective.
+Tinnitus is classified into two types, Objective and Subjective.

 The patients suffering from tinnitus go through constant irritation.
 Because tinnitus signal activates the auditory nervous system and the limbic system.
 The accurate cause is not known yet.